PmagPy/PmagPy/CONTRIBUTING.md

 For more examples of how to use ipmag.py/pmag.py, try Additional\_PmagPy\_Examples.ipynb as well (located in the same directory as the previous notebook).

+To see example notebooks for building and examing a MagIC contribution, see [Intro to MagIC DataFrames.ipynb](https://github.com/PmagPy/PmagPy/blob/release/data_files/notebooks/Intro%20to%20MagicDataFrames.ipynb) and [Intro to MagIC Contributions.ipynb](https://github.com/PmagPy/PmagPy/blob/release/data_files/notebooks/Intro%20to%20MagIC%20Contributions.ipynb).
+To run those notebooks, follow the [instructions for running PmagPy notebooks](#running-pmagpy-notebooks).

 #### SPD
 The `SPD` directory contains a program to calculate statistics using Greig Paterson's [standard paleointensity definitions](https://earthref.org/PmagPy/SPD/home.html).

 #### programs
 The `programs` directory contains executable programs that are installed as part of the pmagpy-cli package and can be run on the command-line.

-To see a notebook with examples of how to run most of the command-line programs, see the [command-line program notebook](https://github.com/PmagPy/PmagPy/blob/master/data_files/notebooks/_PmagPy.ipynb).
+To see a notebook with examples of how to run most of the command-line programs, see the [_PmagPy.ipynb](https://github.com/PmagPy/PmagPy/blob/master/data_files/notebooks/_PmagPy.ipynb).
+Also see [_PmagPy_3.0.ipynb](https://github.com/PmagPy/PmagPy/blob/master/data_files/notebooks/_PmagPy_3.0.ipynb).

-To actually run the notebook, you will need to follow these directions.
+To actually run those notebooks, you will need to follow [these directions](#running-pmagpy-notebooks).

-- If you have installed PmagPy using pip (standard), you will need to move your data_files to an accessible location.
-To do that, you will use the command-line program `move_data_files.py`.

-    + You will need to go into your command line to run this program.
-You can run it from the directory in which you want to place the PmagPy data_files (perhaps your Desktop), using this command:

-    `move_data_files.py -d .` # ("." represents your current directory)

-    + Alternatively, you can run it from any directory in your command line using the full destination directory name:

-    `move_data_files.py -d ~/Desktop`

-    + If you have done the "developer install" of PmagPy, you can simply navigate to your PmagPy directory.

-- Once you have located or moved the data\_files, navigate to the data_files directory on your command line.
-Run the command:

-    `jupyter notebook`

-    + A tab will pop open in your default browser.
-Open the `notebooks directory` and then click on the _PmagPy.ipynb notebook.
-From there, you will be able to run through all the program examples.

 #### dialogs
 The `dialogs` directory contains GUI components that are used to build the graphical elements of the PmagPy GUIs.